Resources for Candidates

 We recommend candidates have practice at working with high fidelity simulators before the exam.

-The recent Chair's Summaries of the FFICM Final OSCE/SOE Examinations are available below.
+The recent Chair's Reports of the FFICM Final OSCE/SOE Examinations are available below.

-Click here to view previous FFICM Chair's Summaries.
+Click here to view previous FFICM Chair's Reports from 2018.

 Topics From FFICM Chair Of Examiners Reports That Have Previously Scored Poorly